-In the first lived Mrs. Walker, a widow, her daughter (*see below) and her son John, who was a printer at Mr. John Wombell’s ‘Pioneer’ Office and who established the printing business in South Street.
+At Number 2 “lived Mrs. Walker, a widow, her daughter (*see below) and her son John, who was a printer at Mr. John Wombell’s ‘Pioneer’ Office and who established the printing business in South Street.”

-This was No 2 Queen Street, the house nearest to South Street in this row.
+This was also No 2 Queen Street on the 1871 census, the house nearest to South Street in this row.

-Eliza Walker (nee Varley) became a widow when her husband Paul, shoemaker and postmaster son of George and Ann (nee Flint), died in March 1851.
+Eliza Walker (nee Varley) became a widow when her husband Paul, shoemaker and postmaster son of George and Ann (nee Flint), died on March 1st, 1851.

 Living in the Market Place area the couple had been married over 30 years and had had at least nine children.

-Of these children Adeline refers to their youngest child John Flint Walker who was born in April 1839.
+Of these children Adeline refers to their youngest child John Flint Walker who was born on April 27th, 1839.

-He continued to live with his mother when she moved into Queen Street in the 1850’s and after his marriage in May 1868 to Mary Blunston Severn, daughter of Little Hallam farmer Edward and Elizabeth (nee Blunston).
+He continued to live with his mother when she moved into Queen Street in the 1850’s and after his marriage 0n May 21st, 1868 to Mary Blunston Severn, daughter of Little Hallam farmer Edward and Elizabeth (nee Blunston).

 After the turn of the century John retired and moved back to live in Queen Street, at Blunston House.

-Suffering from chronic rheumatism for over a decade, he died there in June 1911 while his widow died 23 years after him, at the same house.
+Suffering from chronic rheumatism for over a decade, he died there on June 30th, 1911.

 Mrs. Mary Walker, widow of Mr. John F. Walker, died at her residence, Blunstone (sic) House, Queen Street, Ilkeston, on Thursday of last week.
 She had attained a ripe age and would have been 95 next February.
 Throughout her long life she was prominently associated with St. Mary’s Parish Church and had been an active and valued worker.
 Up to the last few years she had been a familiar figure at the annual church bazaar in St. Mary’s Schools.